 Guppy Diet and Feeding

-Depending on your tank's temperature, and other tank inhabitants, you may feed your fish once or twice a day.
+Depending on your aquarium's temperature, and the other tank inhabitants, you may feed your fish once or twice a day.
 Always start with a little bit of food, and when it has all been consumed, add a little more.
 Repeat for a few minutes and use this time to check out all of your fish.
 Feeding time is a great time to see if any of your fish are acting odd or sick.

 Breeding the Guppy

 Many beginner hobbyists will start with only one female guppy and suddenly have a swarm.
 Since female guppies can store sperm, it only takes one insemination by a male for a few spawns to be born.
 In order to prevent your aquarium from maxing out its stocking capacity, it is always best to separate male and female guppies.